Kingxukai/linux/Documentation/virt/kvm/locking.rst

   kvm->arch.tdp_mmu_pages_lock and kvm->arch.mmu_unsync_pages_lock must
   also take kvm->arch.mmu_lock

-Everything else is a leaf: no other lock is taken inside the critical sections.
+Everything else is a leaf: no other lock is taken inside the woke critical sections.

 2. Exception